-304 Results
+347 Results

 -

-Multi Age Pop in and Play Time!Family Play GroupMulti Age Pop In and Play Time is for ages Birth to 3.11 years (please use September 1, 2024 as your age guideline).
+Multi Age Pop in and Play Time!
+Thursday - SunriseFamily Play GroupMulti Age Pop In and Play Time is for ages Birth to 3.11 years (please use September 1, 2026 as your age guideline).
 Parents and children will enjoy a variety of activities planned by the Early Childhood teacher.
 Grandparents and other caregivers are welcome!
-This is a non-separating class.2025-2026 ECFE Registration Guide -
+This is a non-separating class.2026-2027 ECFE Registration Guide -

-WaitlistMulti- AgeMulti-AgeJoin families with children birth to five (before kindergarten) and participate in age appropriate activities.
+Multi- AgeMulti-AgeJoin families with children birth to five (before kindergarten) and participate in age appropriate activities.
 There will be a separate parenting time to learn about child development, handling tantrums and anger, toilet learning, and other topics.
-Gradual parent/child separation is flexible and can occur as the child's needs are met.2025-2026 ECFE Registration Guide -
+Gradual parent/child separation is flexible and can occur as the child's needs are met. * Birth-12 months are non-separating.2026-2027 ECFE Registration Guide -

 Multi-AgeCategory -

-Music Together (Adult & Child Class)Music & DanceTry a free demo class to see if this program is a good fit for your family.
+Music Together (Adult & Child Class)MusicTry a free demo class to see if this program is a good fit for your family.
 Sign Up Here for Free Demo Class.
 Discover the joy of making Music Together!
 Sing, laugh, move, and learn along with your baby, toddler or preschooler for 45-minutes of pure fun each week in these award- winning classes.
 BOND more closely with your child through song.
 MAKE NEW FRIENDS for both you and your little ones.
 SUPPORT your child’s overall development, knowing that music learning supports all learning.
 HELP YOUR CHILD learn to sing and dance as naturally as they learn to walk and talk.
 HAVE LOADS OF FUN - because children teach themselves through play!
 We bring families together in a warm, supportive environment with the goal of having everyone feel comfortable singing, dancing and jamming.
 Because young children learn best from the powerful role models in their lives, our engaging classes show parents and caregivers how to help their children become confident, lifelong music-makers just by having fun making music themselves.
 Classes are mixed-age so the siblings can be together.
 Infants under eight months on the first day of the session attend free with a paid sibling.
 Receive a CD or a code to download the music, an illustrated songbook and parent education materials.
-NOTE: THURSDAY CLASSES AT CERENITY SENIOR LIVING are ‘Generations’ are our signature mixed age classes with the sweetest twist: the addition of senior participants.
-Children and their grownups make music in with the resident “grand-friends” at Cerenity in a setting that feels like a large extended family.
-If you’ve ever wished that you had an extra set or two of grandparents, this intergenerational class is the one for you!
-TUITION & AGE REQUIREMENT Tuition: $204 for the first registered child, $124 for each additional sibling 8 months or older.
-Infants attending without a registered sibling pay full $204 tuition.
-Infants under 8 months on the first day of a session attend at no cost with a registered sibling.
-Cut off dates for a younger sibling to qualify as a free infant auditor: January Class: Born after May 5, 2025 April Class: Born After July 29, 2025 When registering use the PARENT / GUARDIAN name NOT the child's name.AE 2526 Winter Spring -
+TUITION: $174 for the first registered child, $96 for each additional sibling 8 months or older.Infants under 1 month on the first day of a session attend at no cost with a registered sibling.
+Infants attending without a registered sibling pay full $174 tuition.
+Infants birth dates need to be born after October 20, 2025, to qualify.
+PLEASE NOTE FOR THE Cerenity Senior Living Class: At the 10:30 am class, senior residents, who we call our ‘grandfriends’ join us for our class.
+We will have a circle of children and parents/caregivers and a then larger circle around them of grandfriends who LOVE being with the little ones in class.”AE 2526 Summer -

 Navigating the Do's and Don’ts of RetirementFinanceDo you know what steps to take so you can retire?
 We can help!
 Join us for insights to help you achieve your retirement goals!
 We will answer the following questions: Will I have enough to retire?
 Will my retirement income last?
 Are my assets protected?
 No products will be sold.
-You will be provided with a Zoom link prior to the virtual class.AE 2526 Winter Spring -
+You will be provided with a Zoom link prior to the virtual class.AE 2526 Summer -

 Normandy Park Education CenterBuilding